Links on Android Authority may earn us a commission. Learn more.

 This Spanish-language thriller was a major hit when it landed on Netflix in 2021.
 When a prisoner transfer van is attacked, the cop in charge is faced with an impossible task.
 He has to fight off the attackers outside and keep control of the prisoners inside.
 And all the while, he needs to fight the bitter cold to keep everyone alive.

 Based on a true story, 100 Meters (100 metros) tells the story of a man in Spain’s Basque country who is diagnosed with multiple sclerosis.
 He’s told that within a year he won’t be able to walk 100 meters, hence the title.

 To prove that he can overcome this terrible illness, he decides to train for a triathlon with the help of his father-in-law, who has recently attempted suicide.
 It’s a great story of pushing yourself forward in the face of insurmountable obstacles.

-8. The Last Hour
+The Last Hour (2017)

 This Peruvian thriller is about two detectives who go undercover in 1992 to find the leader of the Shining Path, a Communist revolutionary political party in Peru.
-After years of brutal guerrilla warfare, it was time to take action against the group, but the two detectives will have to set aside their political differences to get the job done.
+After years of brutal guerrilla warfare, it is time to take action against the group, but the two detectives will have to set aside their political differences to get the job done.

 It’s a good Spanish movie on Netflix, but it isn’t for the faint of heart.
 The brutality of the era is shown in full, so keep that in mind before jumping in.